wangziqi2013/wangziqi2013.github.io/_posts/2019-08-26-atomic-persistence-for-scm.markdown

 however, later points out that this is sub-optimal since the software overhead of logging and migrating the single store is an overkill.
 To optimize non-transaction store, the paper proposes adding an extra bit in the victim cache.
 The bit is cleared initially when a block is received from the LLC.
 The bit of the corresponding block is set when the memory controller migrates a log entry to its home location.
+A non-transactional store is treated in exact the same way as a transactional store except that it does not generate log entries and when the victim cache decided to invalidate the entry.
+Instead of being invalidated, the cache entry will be written back to the home location if the bit is clear, because we know no log entry is written back.